SAS Clinical is a SAS technology application for clinical trial data analysis in

 ELIGIBILITY CRITERIA:

-Any degree in Bioscience/Life Sciences such as Biochemistry, Microbiology, Genetics,
+Any degree in Bioscience/Life Sciences such as Biochemistry, Microbiology, Genetics, Biotechnology, Botany, Zoology etc.

 - Any degree in Medicine such as MBBS, BDS, BPT, BAMS, BHMS, BUMS etc.